 At its heart, Postepic is a way to organize visual information in a way that is easily digestible and visually pleasing.
 Given the frequency with which we see words adorning walls on large canvases, it seems like Postepic will find an eager audience in modern home decorators.

 “We started this project as we wanted to build something together,” co-founder Łukasz Konofalski told TechCrunch.
 “We all share a passion for books and were used to sharing quotes and books recommendations between each other.
-We came across some reports that showed that in Poland in 2016 only half a book will be read on average, so we also wanted to support readership in general by building a bridge between traditional books and mobile world.”
+We came across some reports that showed that in Poland in 2016 only half a book will be read on average, so we also wanted to support readership in general by building a bridge between traditional

 And that’s precisely what the Postepic team has done.
 Since first launching last June, Konofalski noted that he’s been surprised by the number of new books he’s discovered, simply by reading a passage.
 Now that the team has launched the second version of the week, Postepic comes with optical character recognition, which means that you can now capture words on a page without capturing the page itself, simply taking the text and superimposing it on your own choice of background using your own choice of font.